inviwo/inviwo/docs/markdown/DevGuide_BuildProcessor.md

 Here you can find utilities and easy solutions for common problems.

 #### Render on top of an input image:
-As mentioned above, most processors that output an image should also have an optional image inport for compositing of different renders.
-Usually by default you want to render on top of this incoming image, which holds an OpenGL framebuffer.
-That means you usually want to copy the inport data to the outport and activate it as target framebuffer for your rendering. `utilgl::activateTargetAndClearOrCopySource(outport, image_inport)` does exactly this for you.
+As mentioned above, most processors that output an image should also have an optional image inport for compositing of different renderings.
+Usually you want to render on top of this incoming image, which holds an OpenGL framebuffer.
+This can be done by copying the inport data to the outport and activate it as target framebuffer for your rendering. `utilgl::activateTargetAndClearOrCopySource(outport, image_inport)` does exactly this for you.
 All your rendering will be automatically composited according to the framebuffer depth layer.
-Note that it is good practice to deactivate the target at the end of your `process()` by using `utilgl::deactivateCurrentTarget()`.
+Note that it is good practice to deactivate the target at the end of `process()`  using `utilgl::deactivateCurrentTarget()`.
 You can include the function from `modules/opengl/texture/textureutils.h`.

-A nice example for this can be found in `MeshRenderProcessorGL::process()` (`modules/basegl/src/processors/meshrenderprocessorgl.cpp`)
+A good example for this can be found in `MeshRenderProcessorGL::process()` (`modules/basegl/src/processors/meshrenderprocessorgl.cpp`)

 #### Shader and Texture utilities:
-The `utilgl` namespace includes more useful functions for OpenGL, like controlling various OpenGL states (see `modules/opengl/openglutils.h`), utilities for working with `Shader`s (see `modules/opengl/shader/shaderutils/h`), drawing full screen quads and more.
+The `utilgl` namespace includes many useful convenience functions for OpenGL, like controlling OpenGL states (see `modules/opengl/openglutils.h`), utilities for working with `Shader`s (see `modules/opengl/shader/shaderutils/h`), drawing full screen quads and more.

 The `Shader` class can be used to activate shaders and bind uniforms etc. Similarly you can use the `TextureUnit` class as a wrapper for texture units.
 An image inport can be bound to an OpenGL texture unit using the following:
 ```